 Before you proceed with the configuration, please familiarise yourself with the concepts of External Authentication Configuration and Principal Users.

-- Click OpenLDAP.
-Fill out the Configure an OpenLDAP server form.
+- Select OpenLDAP.
+The Configure an OpenLDAP server form will be displayed.

 Once you have completed the configuration, proceed by testing the connection to the OpenLDAP server.
 Authentication with OpenLDAP will be enabled implicitly if the test is successful.